markfaine/rising-playlist-creator/README.md

 ## Rising Playlist Creator
-This is a python script that will copy the playlist that is posted daily on the /r/rising subreddit to your account.
+This is a python script that will copy the playlist that is posted daily on the /r/rising subreddit to your youtube account.
 It also has an option to delete it.

 ## Prerequisites